BIOL 201 - Cellular and Molecular Biology

 BIOL 340 - Genomics

 This course introduces students to the analysis of complex genomes.
-Emphasis is placed on genetic information derived from the human genome project but advances with genomes of other model systems will be discussed.
-Lectures cover scientific techniques used to map and sequence the human genome, as well as strategies for identification of disease susceptibility genes.
-The laboratory utilizes an automated DNA sequencer to demonstrate the acquisition of genetic sequences.
-Laboratory sessions emphasize cycle sequencing of cloned DNA fragments using an automated fluorescent/Next Generation DNA sequencers.
+Emphasis is placed on genetic information derived from the human genome project in conjunction with the genomes from other model organisms.
+Lectures cover scientific techniques used to map and sequence the human genome, as well as strategies for the annotation and identification of genes invovled in diseases or those that are biotechnologically important facilitated by traditional lectures and peer-reviewed scientific articles.
+The laboratory is inquiry/project based and utilizes next generation DNA sequencing to demonstrate the acquisition and annotation of whole genomes.

 If you are currently enrolled in any of the course(s) that I teach, please log in to your